 MBB: February 13 Game Highlights - North Texas vs. Old Dominion

-Entering his 25th year in NCAA Division-I basketball that includes 14 postseason appearances, Tony Benford has transformed the culture of North Texas basketball with his hard-working defense-first approach, entering his fifth season with the Mean Green he has 54 wins, which is the third highest in school history after four seasons.
+Entering his 25th year in NCAA Division-I basketball that includes 14 postseason appearances, Tony Benford has transformed the culture of North Texas basketball with his hard-working defense-first approach, entering his fifth season with the Mean Green he has 54 wins,which is the third most wins for a NT coach after his first four seasons.

 In 2014-15, NT held opponents to 68.2 points per game and only shot 42 percent from the floor, which ranks third and fifth in school history, respectively.
 The Mean Green finished with 14 wins, which marks the 33rd season of 14 or more wins in the 97-season history of the program.
 North Texas was 11-6 at the Super Pit as only six NT teams won more games since it opened in 1973-74 (42 seasons).